Lots of smoke, hardly any gun. Do climatologists falsify data?

 What did I do?
 I just went a step back and asked myself: is there actually a reason in the first place to think that scientists are cooking data?
 I did what is called a unilaterally informative experiment.
 Experiments can be bilaterally informative when you learn something no matter what the outcome of the experiment is (these are the best); unilaterally informative when you learn something only if you get a specific outcome and in the other case you cannot draw conclusions; not informative experiments.

 My test was to look for a bias in the dataset.
 If I were to find that the adjustments are introducing a strong bias then I would know that maybe scientists were cooking the data.
 I cannot be sure about it, though, because (remember!) the whole point of doing adjustments is to change data in the first place!.
 It is possible that most stations suffer of the same flaws and therefore need adjustments going in the same direction.
 That is why if my experiment were to lead to a biased outcome, it would not have been informative.

 On the other hand, I found instead that the adjustments themselves hardly change the value of readings at all and that means I can be pretty positive that scientists are not cooking data.
 This is why my experiment was unilaterally informative.
 I was lucky.

 This is not a perfect experiment though because, as someone pointed out, there could be a caveat.
-One caveat is that in former times the distributions of probes was not as dense as it is today and since global temperature is calculated doing spatial averages, you may overepresent warming or cooling adjustments in few areas still mantaining a pretty symmetrical distribution.
+One caveat is that in former times the distributions of probes was not as dense as it is today and since the global temperature is calculated doing spatial averages, you may overrepresent warming or cooling adjustments in a few areas while still maintaining a pretty symmetrical distribution.
 So, to test this you would have to check the distribution not for the entire sample as I did but grid by grid.
 (I am not going to do this because I believe is a waste of time but if someone wants to, be my guest).